dawinaj/BME280/README.md

 - Move the files from `main/include/` to your include directory.
 - Install `boschsensortec/BME280_SensorAPI` as component.
 - #include the `BME280.h` in your code.
+- Change preferred intermediate type used by Bosch API in the `defs.h` file (double, int32, int64) and type returned by this wrapper (double, float, float)
 - Create an object.
 - Done!